Original Air Date: September 8, 1966

 - Cinematographer Ernest Haller was Gene Roddenberry’s fifth choice.
 When asked for his qualifications, Haller mentioned that he filmed a little movie called Gone With The Wind some decades back.

-- During filming of this episode a wasp’s nest was found within the ceiling of the set.
+- During filming of this episode, a wasp’s nest was found within the ceiling of the set.
 William Shatner was stung several times on his face and as such he was mostly filmed from the other side of his face in this episode.

 - Per the show’s timeline, Captain Kirk’s five-year mission takes place from 2265-2270, however this episode is the only canonical adventure of the original series that takes place in 2265.